ajaywhite/Machine-Learning-Projects/CODSOFT/Spam Detection Model/readme.md

 - **Data Visualization:** Plotting data distributions and model performance metrics.

 ## Accuracy
+- This version includes 92.19% the accuracy achieved by the Support Vector Machine model.
-- This version includes the 92.19% accuracy achieved by the Logistic Regression model.
+- This version includes  81.6% the accuracy achieved by the Logistic Regression model.
+- This version includes  81.15% the accuracy achieved by the Naive Bayes.

 ## Installation